 A more satisfying employee experience

 New hires who feel that they are left to their own devices are less likely to understand their jobs or feel that they are an important part of an organization.
-Creating comprehensive orientation and onboarding materials can help set the right tone from Day One.
+Creating comprehensive orientation and onboarding materials can help set the right tone from day one.

 Building company culture